 - College classes are deceiving.
 Many times students expect a course to be easier than it is and are surprised to learn how time intensive they are. - Plan your schedule to ensure you have approximately 10 hours per week to spend on this class and take time to identify where and when you'll do your learning. - Review the due dates for the assignments to orient yourself to the flow of the learning.
 This course requires regular engagement throughout each week. - NO LATE ASSIGNMENTS ACCEPTED AND NO MAKE-UP EXAMS WILL BE GIVEN!
 Exams, tests, and homework will be kept on file for only two weeks after the last class meeting.
-If students wish to go over their exams with the instructor, they may do so prior to that time. - Students will complete written responses to Canvas, Textbook case questions, and quizzes.
+If students wish to go over their exams with the instructor, they may do so prior to that time.
+If you are having difficulty keeping up with the class or completing assignments on time, please contact me as soon as possible. - Students will complete written responses to Canvas, Textbook case questions, and quizzes.
 Assignments must be submitted to Canvas no later than the beginning of class time on the due date of the assignment.
-Students who do not complete and exchange their written assignment on time will receive no credit for that assignment. - ◆ To be in class on time and ready to participate in class discussions.
+Students who do not complete and exchange their written assignment on time will receive no credit for that assignment. - To be in class on time and ready to participate in class discussions.